dss-extensions/dss_capi/README.md

 This will skip those bad revisions.
 If you need the full history, you can just remove the long `--ignore-paths="..."` parameter.
 For fetching new SVN branches, you can use `git svn rebase`.

+For an equivalent repository containing only DSS scripts (tests and examples), see [electricdss-tst](https://github.com/PMeira/electricdss-tst/).